 The first is for max travel (depending on the servo, this ranges between 110-125° or 400-1100µs in the case of our tail rotor servo).
 Max means max, e.g. the very very maximum it can sweep - i.e. if you max out the travel volume of the particular channel on the transmitter by setting it to 125% or 140% each way.
 Note; this varies by brand of transmitter with Futaba maxing travel at 125% and others like Spektrum maxing at 140% - but - the end result is the max the servo can accept is exactly the same for all brands of transmitters because it's determined by the servo.
 Anyway, the second line is the normal travel, which is 90°, and the third line is for 0° (neutral, or center).

-The take away from all this is 760us is outside the typical range for a receiver and thus, tail rotor servos won't work when plugged directly into a receiver.
-This means you can forget about using a tail rotor servo for the throttle or anything when it's connected directly to a receiver because they don't speak the same language.
+The take away from all this is 760us is outside the typical range for a receiver and thus, tail rotor servos won't work when plugged directly into a receiver for throttle use.
+This means you can forget about using a tail rotor servo for the throttle or anything that's connected directly to a receiver because they don't speak the same language and must have a gyro.

 Now let's get to the meat of the question; selecting a throttle servo for gassers - and also - whether you can use a mini instead of a standard-size servo.